Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 FMS Data Base Systems

-The Database Management System (DMS) is a combination of the computer software, hardware, and the information designed to electronically manipulate data via the computer processing.
-Two types of the database management systems are the Database Management System (DBMS) and the File Management System (FMS).
-In the simple terms, a File Management System (FMS) is the Database Management System that allows access to the single files or tables at the time.
-The File Management System (FMS) accommodate flat files that have no relation to the other files.
-The File Management System (FMS) was the predecessor for the Database Management System (DBMS), which allows access to the multiple files or tables at the time see Figure below.
+The Database Management System (DMS) is a combination of computer software, hardware, and information designed to electronically manipulate data via computer processing.
+Two types of database management systems are the Database Management System (DBMS) and the File Management System (FMS).
+In simple terms, a File Management System (FMS) is the Database Management System that allows access to single files or tables at a time.
+The File Management System (FMS) accommodates flat files that have no relation to the other files.
+The File Management System (FMS) was the predecessor of the Database Management System (DBMS), which allowed access to multiple files or tables at a time (see Figure below).

 The different types of flexibility